 22 November 2013

-Proposed changes to the HECS-HELP upfront discount and HELP voluntary repayment bonus in 2014.
-As announced in the 2013-14 Budget the Australian Government is proposing changes to elements of the HELP
+Proposed changes to the HECS-HELP upfront discount and HELP voluntary repayment bonus in 2014 The 2013‑14 Budget included changes to the HELP scheme from 1 January 2014.

 Read More about IMPORTANT NOTICE FOR ALL TERTIARY STUDENTS